-Except as detailed below, all of SAM's products (including those sub-advised by SAM) have a fee structure that consists of both a management fee component and a performance fee component.
-SAM collects management fees calculated as a percentage of AUM, and may earn performance fees calculated, depending on the fund or managed account, as a percentage of either: (i) excess performance over the relevant benchmark; (ii) the increase in net asset value over a predetermined hurdle, if any; or (iii) the net profit over the performance period.
-In addition, SAM earns commission revenues from the purchases and sales of uranium in SPUT.
+SAM's products (including those sub-advised by SAM) have a fee structure that consists of a management fee component and, in some cases, a performance fee component.
+SAM collects management fees calculated as a percentage of AUM, and may earn performance fees which are calculated, depending on the fund or managed account, as a percentage of either: (i) excess performance over the relevant benchmark; (ii) the increase in net asset value over a predetermined hurdle, if any; or (iii) the net profit over the performance period.
+In addition, SAM earns commission revenues from the purchases and sales of critical materials in its critical material physical trusts.